FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 <img src="images/env_cmd_4.png"/> <br>

-5. Change to the directory for this lab.
+5. Change to the directory for this lab by running the following command. `cd` will change the working/current directory to the directory with the name specified, in this case **CC201/labs/2_IntroKubernetes**.
 ```
 cd CC201/labs/2_IntroKubernetes/
 ```